Sites and Stories Explored

 Since 1994, PPS has used the Most Endangered Properties program to engage the public in thinking about the future of significant historic buildings, landscapes, structures, and neighborhoods.
 With “Sites and Stories,” we aim to expand this engagement through the work of committed Rhode Island-based artists, involving the community in the re-building of narratives around the human beings who inhabited these important properties.

 This project is supported by the Rhode Island Council for the Humanities, the City of Providence Department of Art, Culture + Tourism and the Rhode Island State Council on the Arts, through an appropriation by the Rhode Island General Assembly, a grant from the National Endowment for the Arts and private funders.
 PPS is currently seeking additional funding to support the project.

-Walking tours with the artists are being scheduled for September and October.
-Registration is now open for the first two tours!
+Walking tours with the artists have been scheduled for September and October.
+Registration is now open!

 Rebecca Noon and Jed Hancock-Brainerd will research the female workers who held jobs at the Earnscliffe Woolen Mill/Paragon Worsted Co. located at 25 & 39 Manton Avenue.
 Noon and Hancock-Brainerd will create a song and performance based on and dedicated to these “unsung” women.
 Community members will be engaged to perform as a chorus in or near the Paragon Mill buildings.

 Megan and Murray McMillan will create an immersive cinematic experience at the Earnscliffe Woolen Mill/Paragon Worsted Co. featuring choreography for performers based on the history of the site and the adjacent Woonasquatucket River.